Chapter Name: Temperature and its Measurements

 - Cold water

 - Hot water

 - Lukewarm water

 Step by Step Procedure:

-- Take a beaker and fill it with some hot water.
+- Take three different vessels and fill them with cold water, hot water, and lukewarm water.

-- Handle hot water with care to avoid burns or accidents.
+- Be cautious while handling hot water to avoid burns or scalds.

-- Make sure the thermometer is clean and free from any contaminants before using it.
+- Ensure the vessels used are clean and free from any contaminants.

 Lesson Learnt from Experiment:

 This experiment demonstrates that the perception of hotness and coldness is subjective and relative to the initial temperature experienced.
 When we dip our fingers in cold water and then in lukewarm water, the lukewarm water feels warm in comparison.
 On the other hand, if we dip our fingers in hot water first and then in lukewarm water, the lukewarm water feels cool in comparison.